Skip to main content

 Export Current Configuration

-Before removing the old module, document your current configuration:
+Before removing the v0.x beta modules, document your current configuration:

 1. Take screenshots of all configuration pages in Magento Admin